Can I Monetize Patents Through Licensing Without Selling Them

 3. Sublicense

-Advantages of a Sublicense
+Advantages of a Sublicence

 • The licensor can get extra revenue through the assignment of sublicenses.